neithanmo/csound-rs/README.md

 # Clone Csound from its repository
 $ cd csound-rs
 ```
-For running the examples 1 to 5 just:
+For running the examples 1 to 10 just:
 ```
 # Runs the example 5
-$ cargo --release --example example5
+$ cargo run --release --example example5
 ```
-The anothers examples requires some dependencies, but you can run them through calling cargo on their own Cargo.toml file
+The  example 11 requires some dependencies, but you can run them through calling cargo on their own Cargo.toml file
 ```
-# Runs the example 5
+# Runs the example 11
-$ cd examples/example9
+$ cd examples/example11
 $ cargo --release build
 $ cargo run
 ```